Flooristics, LLC

 Advantages: Fast-drying and covering a lot of area quickly, this method is ideal for cleaning in between deep cleaning methods.

-Disadvantages: It’s not a deep cleaning method and should not be relied on to get carpet as clean as possible.
-There is also no rinsing action using this method.
+Disadvantages: It’s not a deep cleaning method and won’t get the carpet as clean as possible.
+Additionally, there is no rinsing action using this method.

 Business owners and residential home owners need to decide on which combination of carpet cleaning methods will work best for them and their carpeting.